A Travel Price Comparison for Italy Turin (Torino) vs. Siena for Couples, Attractions, Food, and Backpackers

 A week in Turin (Torino) or Siena?

-You'll find food and shopping around the beautiful destination of Turin (Torino).
+You'll find food and shopping around the historic destination of Turin (Torino).
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Travelers enjoy the shopping and museums when visiting the city of Siena.
 Make sure you visit the old town while you're here.
 Your budget might influence how long you stay.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.